poojan/symbiosis.js/README.md

 		* create and get properties
 	* create model with methods
 	* associations (serialization and deserialization handler factory)
+* Injector (basic dependancy injection in place in core)
 * Adapters and drivers
 	* Standard adapter and memory driver
 	* HTTP driver for RESTful resources.